-The text of a paper petition must be handwritten, typed, printed or photocopied on sheets of paper of usual size, i.e. measuring 21.5 cm x 28 cm (8.5 x 11 inches) or 21.5 cm x 35.5 cm (8.5 x 14 inches).
-A petition submitted on paper of irregular size, or on any other material, is not acceptable.
+The text of a paper petition must be written, typewritten or printed on paper no smaller than 14 cm x 21.5 cm (5.5 x 8.5 inches) and no larger than 28 cm x 43.25 cm (11 x 17 inches).
+A petition submitted on paper of smaller or larger size, or on any other material, is not acceptable.

 The text of a petition must not be altered either by erasing or crossing out words or by adding words or commentary.
 Any alteration will make the petition unacceptable.

 A petition must be free of any other matter attached or appended to, or written or printed on, the petition, e.g. additional documents, maps, pictures, logos, news articles, explanatory or supporting statements, or requests for support.
 A petition printed on the reverse of another document is not acceptable.

 A paper petition must contain a minimum of 25 valid signatures with addresses.
 The signatures of non citizens who do not reside in Canada and who therefore cannot petition the House of Commons are not counted.
-If you anticipate that your petition will circulate outside of Canada, please make sure that your signatories are aware that they may only sign if they are either residents of Canada or citizens residing abroad.
+If you anticipate that your petition will circulate outside of Canada, please make sure that your signatories are aware that they may only sign if they are either Canadian citizens, residents of Canada, or Canadian citizens residing abroad.

 There is no minimum age requirement for anyone signing a petition.

 A petition must contain original signatures written directly on the document and not pasted, taped, photocopied, or otherwise transferred to it.

-Each petitioner must sign (not print) his or her own name directly on the petition and must not sign for anyone else.
+Each signatory must sign (not print) his or her name directly on the petition and must not sign for anyone else.
 If a person cannot sign his is her own name because of illness or a disability, this must be noted on the petition and the note signed by a witness.